kubecost/docs/install-and-configure/advanced-configuration/high-availability.md

 # High Availability Kubecost

 {% hint style="warning" %}
-Query Service Replicas is not longer supported in Kubecost 2.0.
-If using an older version of Kubecost, refer to a version of the documentation before January 2024.
+High availability mode is no longer supported as of Kubecost 2.0.
 {% endhint %}

 {% hint style="info" %}